RiccardoBrioschi/HIGGS-BOSON-CHALLENGE/README.md

 - Brioschi Riccardo: [@RiccardoBrioschi](https://github.com/RiccardoBrioschi)
 - D'Angeli Gabriele: [@gabrieledangeli](https://github.com/gabrieledangeli)
 - Di Gennaro Federico: [@FedericoDiGenanro](https://github.com/FedericoDiGennaro)

-\newline With an accuracy of 0.836 we obtained the n-th place out of more than 200 teams.
+With an accuracy of 0.836 we obtained the n-th place out of more than 200 teams.

 # Project pipeline